kasvora/yuri/README.md

 This repository is provided for informational and verification purposes only.
 Nothing here constitutes financial advice, an offer, or a solicitation.

----

-## License

-Specify a license for this repository (e.g., MIT) if you intend others to reuse the code/assets.
-If this repo is reference-only, state “All Rights Reserved” and restrict usage accordingly.